vduce/randa-kassis-website/public/gallery/companion/companion16.md

 We worried for Greco.
 He had lost his other half.
 And yet, life, as ever, insists on adaptation.
 Greco did his best to adjust.
 He reached out—first to Socrates (whom we still call Beria for reasons best not printed), and to Roxy, the silent one.
 He found no peace with Socrates, but he managed to form an unlikely alliance with Roxy, who accepted him in her own quiet way.
 He even held his own when Socrates—ever the bully—tried to assert dominance.

 But life hadn’t finished with him yet.
 Before we moved to the UK, Greco was diagnosed with cancer.
 By then, it had already spread throughout his body.
-Despite every treatment—even chemotherapy—nothing could stop its course**.**
+Despite every treatment—even chemotherapy—nothing could stop its course.

 His body gave way, but he left us as he had lived in those final years: quietly, and with dignity.
 He died in our arms, in a British clinic, with familiar hands holding him until the very end.